Podcast: Download ()

 Isaiah 53:10-11, “Yet it pleased the LORD to bruise Him; He hath put Him to grief: when Thou shall make HIS SOUL an offering for sin, He shall see His seed, He shall prolong His days, and the pleasure of the LORD shall prosper in His hand.
 He shall see of the travail of HIS SOUL, and shall be satisfied: by His knowledge shall My righteous servant justify many; for He shall bear their iniquities.”

-So in mentioning this we are NOT casting doubt upon the necessity of the Blood, but addressing WHY blood WAS 100% necessary for the elimination of sin and it’s tyrannical reign over mankind.
-We are simply allowing the scriptures themselves to interpret and further deepen our understanding of the necessity of blood.
+So in mentioning this I are NOT casting doubt upon the necessity of the Blood, but addressing WHY blood WAS 100% necessary for the elimination of sin and it’s tyrannical reign over mankind.
+I am simply allowing the scriptures themselves to interpret and further deepen our understanding of the necessity of blood.

-The idea of the soul or character of the flesh being in the blood is hinted at in Genesis and in Hebrews when the blood of Abel and of Christ are said to have a voice crying out either vengeance or forgiveness.
+The idea of the soul, character and nature of the flesh being “in the blood” is hinted at in Genesis and in Hebrews when the blood of Abel and of Christ are said to have a voice which cries out.
 These are cognitive thoughts and emotions which are associated with the soul of man.

 Let’s look at these verses…